Employer of Record (EOR)

 Responsibilities of an EOR

-When a Person/EOR selects Consumer-Directed Services, they must also choose a Services Facilitator (SF) for the Consumer-Directed Model of Service Delivery.
+When a Person/EOR selects Services where the person using them is allowed to select, hire, fire, and train their particular caregiver(s).
+More Services, they must also choose a Services Facilitator (A Medicaid-enrolled provider who supports eligible people, and sometimes their families, in properly using consumer-directed services.
+More) for the Consumer-Directed Model of Service Delivery.
 When choosing CD services, as the employer, the EOR incurs all responsibilities of an employer.
 It is important that the EOR understand all that is required of an employer.

 The process for establishing Consumer-Directed Services begins with a Comprehensive visit with an SF.
 During the comprehensive visit, the SF will ask questions about the service needs and preferences and will work together with the person to develop a person centered service plan that includes the types and amounts of services to be needed.
 The SF will train the EOR on hiring, supervising, training, and firing attendants during the comprehensive visit.